Jayavarman VII's state capital

 What we say:

-Jayavarman VII ruled the Khmer empire from around 1181 to 1220, with the site remaining in use for hundreds of years after his death.
+Jayavarman VII ruled the Khmer empire from around 1181 to 1220 during which time he decided to strengthen his capital and protect it from further attacks — leading to the walled city of Angkor Thom.
+Surrounded by moats, an imposing laterite wall and five gates to enter and exit from, the site remained in use for hundreds of years after his death.
 Work commenced on the city more or less as a rebuilding project after the previous state capital was sacked by marauding Chams.

-While the vast majority of people are believed to have lived outside the city's walls — towards the East and West Barays and Siem Reap river — nothing remains of their wooden dwellings and the enclosure itself has been largely taken back by the forest.
+The vast majority of people would have lived outside the city’s walls — a huge low density population spread out towards the East and West Barays and Siem Reap river — though nothing remains of their wooden dwellings and the enclosure itself has been largely taken back by the forest.
+Research in 2013 using LiDAR laser scanning technology confirmed the walls did not enclose the downtown area and that in fact the entire landscape was more complex than ever before known by researchers, with satellite cities connecting to the central metropolis.

-Most enter Angkor Thom via the southern gate as it's the closest to the main entrance to Angkor Wat.
+Most enter Angkor Thom via the southern gate — in the best condition of the five — as it’s the closest to the main entrance to Angkor Wat.
 As with all five bridges, the bridge here is flanked by two sets of statues recreating a scene taken from the legend of the Churning of the Sea of Milk.
 To your left are gods and to the right demons, all dragging on massive naga balustrades.
 Some of the statues are replicas while others have been transported from the lesser used bridges.
-The bridge backs onto a splendid example of the four-faced Bayon-style gateway, which with its imposing 10m backing onto a leafy jungle backdrop gives visitors a fine idea of the site's majesty, and also makes for an excellent photo.
+In 2014 a tourist accidentally knocked off the head of a replica here.
+Best not to lean on these.
+The bridge backs onto a splendid example of the four-faced Bayon-style gateway, which with its imposing 10 metre backing onto a leafy jungle backdrop gives visitors a fine idea of the site’s majesty, and also makes for an excellent photo.

 More detailsAngkor Thom's southern gate is around 2km north of Angkor Wat's west gate